Dr Harold Robers

 As an integrative therapist, Kaiwei brings in a blend of person-centered, psychodynamic, solution-focused, and cognitive behavioral approaches in her work, and holds special interest in using various experiential platforms in ways that are meaningful to clients.
 She values warmth and empathy in her journey with clients, the appreciation of each individuals' unique strengths and actualizing potentials, and the capacity inside all to thrive and flourish.

 Charissa graduated from the University of Westminster with a Bachelors in Psychology with Neuroscience (Honours) and subsequently earned a Masters in Clinical Neuroscience from University College London.
-She is currently pursuing her Doctorate in Psychology from James Cook University, and is a Chartered Psychologist with the British Psychological Society.
+She holds a Doctorate in Psychology from James Cook University, and is a Chartered Psychologist with the British Psychological Society.

 Warm and always equipped with a smile, Charissa works predominantly with adolescents and young adults who struggle with issues such as childhood difficulties, learning disorders and trauma.
 Driven by her passion for people, Charissa believes in journeying with her clients with the help of personalised diagnostics, and a variety of therapeutic techniques that include cognitive-behavioural therapy, acceptance & commitment therapy, schema therapy, solution-focused therapy, family therapy, motivational interviewing, inner child work, Eye Movement Desensitization and Reprocessing (EMDR) therapy, and other neuro-psychological techniques.
 Above all, Charissa recognises that every hand needs another's hand and every mind another's heart.
-She is fluent in both English and Mandarin.
+She is fluent in both English and Mandarin

 B.A.
 (Pol.
 Sci.), M. Soc.
 Sci.
 (Conflict Resolution and Mediation), M. Counselling